ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

 ## What is Version 13 about?

 When we started on Hot Chocolate 13, the release focused on our Gateway, aka schema stitching.
 As we worked on schema stitching, it became apparent to us that we wanted to change and make it much easier than the current solutions that are out there.
 Distributed graphs should work with GraphQL and not force you to build them in a certain way but still yield best-in-class performance.
 At some point, our work branched off the original stitching project, and we created a new component called Hot Chocolate Fusion.
 As we were working on Hot Chocolate Fusion, we saw the time pass by and estimated that it would take considerable time more to get it done in the quality it should be.
-At this point, we already had so many great features, and bugfixes merged into version 13 that we decided to focus development on delivering a Hot Chocolate 13 core with a lot of improvements and ship Fusion as a dot release of 13 when it's ready.
+At this point, we already had so many great features and bugfixes merged into version 13 that we decided to focus development on delivering a Hot Chocolate 13 core with many improvements and ship Fusion as a dot release of 13 when it's ready.

 If you asked me what the focus is of version 13, then I would say developer experience and more :)